Lana Del Rey delays ‘Did You Know That There’s A Tunnel Under Ocean Blvd’, shares tracklist and topless artwork

-Lana Del Rey has delayed her upcoming ninth album, ‘Did You Know That There’s A Tunnel Under Ocean Blvd’, and shared the tracklist alongside some alternative album artwork where she appears topless – check it out below.
+Lana Del Rey has delayed her upcoming ninth album, ‘Did You Know That There’s A Tunnel Under Ocean Blvd’, and shared the tracklist alongside some alternative album artwork where she appears topless.

 Originally scheduled for release March 10, ‘Did You Know That There’s A Tunnel Under Ocean Blvd’ will now be released March 24.
 No reason was given for the delay.